YJAJ/2018_fastai_part1/README.md

 3. My notes on the paper: http://yjpark.me/blog/jekyll/update/2018/11/18/notes-on-zfnet.html

 4. Other resources: Visualisation of Resnet-based models through Gradient-weighted Class Activation Mapping (Grad-CAM) https://arxiv.org/abs/1610.02391

+## Monday 3rd December 2018
+Zeiler et al., 2011 (DeconvNet) and Selvaraju et al., 2016 (Grad-CAM) provides visualisation techniques for layers in your model.
+This week, we decided to attempt to visualise our model on any choice of data sets.

+1. Papers to read: Zeiler et al., 2011 (http://www.matthewzeiler.com/wp-content/uploads/2017/07/iccv2011.pdf) or Visualisation of Resnet-based models through Gradient-weighted Class Activation Mapping (Grad-CAM) https://arxiv.org/abs/1610.02391